drifterz28/Arduino-stuff/libraries/hd44780/README.md

 After the zip file has been extracted and the hd44780 sketchbook library has been created, the library must now be renamed. (see below)

-### Renaming hd44780 libary directory name after installation w/o library manager
+### Renaming hd44780 libary directory name after manual installation w/o library manager
 When not using the library manager, the hd44780 library directory created in your sketchbook libary area will not be the correct name.
 This is due to the way github creates its zip files and the way the IDE library manager works.
 The downloaded zip file and internal directory will have a name like hd44780-X.Y.Z which causes the sketchbook library name to also be hd44780-X.Y.Z
 While the IDE will usually allow this to work, the proper name should be simply "hd44780" and not using its real name can cause issues in the future.<br>
 To rename the library directory, simply go to the sketchbook library location and rename it.
 If you don't know where you sketchbook/libraries directory is simply click on:
-[File]-Prefernces
+[File]->Prefernces
 or from the keyboard type: &lt;ctrl&gt;comma (hold ctrl and press comma) The location of your sketchbook directory will be in the text box.<br>
 Use your favorite tool to rename it.